QMeqGR/qm-maxima/README.txt

      (%i4) psidag . psi;
      (%o4)                   b conjugate(b) + a conjugate(a)

-   The following example show how to declare a ket with both real and complex components in the matrix representation.
+   The following shows how to declare a ket with both real and complex components in the matrix representation.

      (%i1) declare([c1,c2],complex,r,real);
      (%o1)                                done